dgc-network/dgc-contract/docs/source/dgc_transaction_family.rst

 Inputs and Outputs
 ------------------

-The inputs for Pike family transactions must include:
+The inputs for dgc family transactions must include:

 - The address of the agent or organization being modified
 - The address of the admin agent (agent correlating to the signing key)

-The outputs for Pike family transactions must include:
+The outputs for dgc family transactions must include:

 - The address of the agent or organization being modified
 - If creating an organization, the address of the agent that will be created as